AdiAdya/website/tutor-chase/tutorchase-resorces/PREDICTED_PAPERS_MANUAL_MIGRATION_INSTRUCTIONS.md

 # 🚀 Predicted Papers Manual Migration Instructions

+## ✅ STATUS UPDATE (Oct 22, 2025)

+**ISSUE RESOLVED**: The automatic migration is now working!
+The problem was that the Docker image in ECR was never rebuilt with the migration scripts.

+**What was fixed:**
+- ✅ Docker image now includes migration scripts and PostgreSQL client
+- ✅ GitHub Actions triggered to rebuild and push new image to ECR
+- ✅ App Runner will automatically run migration on next deployment

+**Next Steps:**
+1. Wait for GitHub Actions to complete (~5-8 minutes)
+2. Check CloudWatch logs to verify migration ran successfully
+3. Test the predicted papers page in CMS (500 error should be gone)

+**If automatic migration still fails after rebuild**, use the manual migration options below.

+---

-## ⚠️ Problem
+## ⚠️ Original Problem
-The predicted papers and prediction pages tables are missing from the production database, causing 500 errors in the CMS.
+The predicted papers and prediction pages tables were missing from the production database, causing 500 errors in the CMS.

 ## 📋 What This Migration Does
 - Creates 10 new tables for predicted papers feature